-Modes of Employment for the Project
+Modes of Employment

-Applicants assessed as suitable are placed in a pool.
-The pool is used to fill casual, and fixed-term -time vacancies.
+Residential Care Workers are employed through an ongoing pool process.
+Applicants assessed as suitable are placed in the pool.
+The pool is used to fill casual, fixed-term and permanent full-time vacancies as they arise.

 This means you may be employed under the following arrangements: